realeroberto/bashlets/README.md

-# bashlets-library
+# bashlets: Library Modules

+## Introduction

-A modular extensible toolbox for Bash.
+Bashlets is a modular extensible toolbox for Bash.

+This repository contains the core library modules.

+A reasonably sane GNU/Linux environment is assumed to be at hand; support for FreeBSD and Cygwin is available (in _homeopathic dilution_), yet highly experimental.

 ## Examples

+### Data types: generating a random printable string of arbitrary length

+	$ source bashlet datatype/string

+	$ echo $(string generate_random 32)
+	6J-%.v(M)`N_de&2fvdVd;yy R;FRt=[

-### Data types: generate and validate UUIDs
+### Data types: generating and validating UUIDs

 	$ source bashlet datatype/uuid